arvind1998/Generative-Adversarial-Networks/README.md

 Changes can be made to the code.
 You change the number of epochs and the hyperparameters accordingly.

 Images generated in stored in the "/results/" folder which is then compared with the real image fed in.

+PyTorch with CUDA support is recommended if you're chosing a high number for epochs.